 Causes and Transmission of Heartworm Disease in Dogs

 A key player in the heartworm life cycle, the mosquito acts as an intermediary host, transmitting the illness from one pet to another.
-The parasite Dirofilaria immitis causes the illness as it travels through the bloodstream.
+The parasite Dirofilaria immitis causes the disease as it travels through the bloodstream.

 Signs and Symptoms of Heartworm Disease in Dogs